medic/cht-conf/README.md

 * add task to create new project folder layout
 * add PNGout as somehow part of the form conversion step.
 But make sure it's cleanly separated from XML processing step
 * remove `beta-` prefix from `--version` output
+* define configure-all as separate action; convert argument order to <action>-first?
+How to allow multiple actions (if at all?)?